northwestcoder/satori-eraser-tool/README.md

-# Satori Opt-Out Documentation
+# Satori Opt-Out CLI and Report Builder

 <img src="https://satoricyber.com/wp-content/uploads/LogoDark2.svg" />

-_A command line driven experience to search across all Satori datastores for any TAG with any SEARCH_STRING_
+_A command line driven experience to search across all Satori datastores for any TAG with any SEARCH_STRING and generate a web report with the results_

 ### Supported Database Types